 But not moderating comments is not a viable option, either.
 In fact, bad comments have the potential to utterly destroy a site's reputation and credibility.
 Therefore, in the absence of moderation it’s simply better to remove the comments section entirely.
 Regardless of what pro-comments advocates say, not having a comments section does not really stop good content from receiving traffic.
 In fact, quite a few do better because visitors who peruse these sites feel safer and happier.

-Social media helps cut down on unverified user comments.
+Reason of Closing the Comments Section 4: Social media helps cut down on unverified user comments.

 Turning off the comments section means that discussions cannot take place.
 Fortunately, enforcing user accountability through verification can help regulate toxic comments.
 One of the reasons why there never seems to be an end to the flood of negative comments seems to take pop up on comments sections like moulds and fungus is because of the anonymity afforded by the Internet.